 Women Make Movies is a multicultural, multiracial, non-profit media arts organization which facilitates the production, promotion, distribution and exhibition of independent films and videotapes by and about women.
-The IPFW Women's Studies Program and International Studies with the support of the Cinema Center are sponsoring a festival the weekend of January 31, 2014.
+The Department of Communication, International Studies Program and The Women Studies Program at IPFW with the support of the Cinema Center are sponsoring a festival the weekend of January 30th, 2015.

 All films are free, open to the public, and shown at the Cinema Center